WebOfTrustInfo/rwot11-the-hague/advance-readings/eSSIF-Lab - Towards a European SSI ecosystem.md

-This is a submission to [RWOT 2022](https://rwot11.eventbrite.com/), Den Haag, Netherlands, 26-30 September.
+This is a proposed collaborative paper to be completed at [RWOT 2022](https://rwot11.eventbrite.com/), Den Haag, Netherlands, 26-30 September.
 Advance reading: see [here](https://github.com/WebOfTrustInfo/rwot11-the-hague/tree/master/advance-readings).

 # eSSIF-Lab: Towards a European SSI ecosystem

 Oskar van Deventer (TNO), eSSIF-Lab subgrantees (to be invited)

-(Paper to be completed during RWOT 2022, Den Haag, 26-30 September 2022)

 ## Summary